grame-cncm/faustcourse/session2/content.md

 ## Lesson 2: Signals and Time Models

-Informally, a signal is a value that changes over time, for example the variation of air pressure at a particular point.
+Informally, a signal is a value that changes over time, for example the variation of air pressure producing a sound.
 In other words, a signal is a function transforming a time input into a value output.
 This value is also called a sample.